-Accrued Audit fees Journal entry relates the audit fees which is incurred but not paid.
-Hence it relates to outstanding expenses.
+The Accrued Audit Fees Journal entry relates to audit fees that are incurred but not paid, i.e., to outstanding expenses.

 So, that’s a liability account.

-Audit fees are expenses charged by the audit professional against verifying and testing the books of accounts of business.
+Audit fees are expenses the audit professional charges for verifying and testing the business’s books of accounts.

 Such auditors can be internal or external.

-Internal auditors are appointed by management to ensure the established system, procedures and controls are functioning as anticipated.
+Management appoints internal auditors to ensure that the established system, procedures, and controls function as anticipated.

-The Reports of these findings are not made public.
+The reports of these findings have not been made public.
 However, the external auditors are to audit the books and will opine whether the financial statements represent a true and fair view.
-Therefore, such audit fees paid to both the internal or external auditors are expenditure to the business.
-Such audit fees journal entry will be similar to any other expenses entry of the business.
+Therefore, such audit fees paid to internal and external auditors are expenditures to the business.
+Such an audit fee journal entry will be similar to any other expense entry of the company.

 Estimated reading time: 5 minutes

 Every financial transaction will have two aspects.
-Said differently, there will be some inflow of benefit against an outflow of benefit.
+Similarly, there will be some inflow of benefits against an outflow.

 Example 1:

-Lets assume you buy a pen worth Rs.10 from a book shop.
-The benefit coming in is a pen worth Rs.10, and the benefit you are losing is the equivalent money.
+Suppose you buy a pen worth $10 from a bookshop.
+The benefit coming in is a pen worth $10, and you are losing the equivalent of that money.

 Before understanding the term ‘ incur ‘, let’s move into a higher-level example.